 Selenium is often deficient in cases of infertility and apart from supplements, you can add brazil nuts, pumpkin seeds, organic liver and kidney to your diet.
 When taking a selenium supplement (100mcg) also take Zinc (15mg) which will regulate imbalances in your hormones.

 Both men and women should take folic acid, him to increase the sperm quality and for her to prevent neural tube defects in the foetus.

 L-arginine – is an amino acid found mostly in dairy, red meat, fish and poultry.
 Its primary use is to deal with sexual dysfunction in both sexes by converting enzymes in the blood to nitric oxide.
 This has the effect of improving blood flow to the sexual organs which will enhance enjoyment.
 The dosage level is 5mg per day.
 Check with your doctor if you are taking prescription drugs, HRT or the contraceptive pill.
 Stop if you feel sick, flushed or actually vomit.

-Jujube Date – This Chinese fruit contains zizphi fructus which counters bloating, slows down the skin aging process and increases the blood flow which has the anecdotal benefit of improving the orgasm.
+Jujube Date – This Chinese fruit contains zizphi fructus which counters bloating, slows down the skin ageing process and increases the blood flow which has the anecdotal benefit of improving the orgasm.

 Are you a mum or expecting?